naserie97/Continuous-Bag-Of-Word-Embedding/README.md

 </p>

 After executing the code a pkl file will be saved in your current working directory when you deserialize this file you will get a python dictionary that map each word to its embedding.

+The dir. naser is a python vertual environment